Scalp tenderness is a fairly common complaint, linked with several medical conditions that affect lots of people.

 Home first aid ointments, creams, antiseptics, and dressing materials are often enough to treat basic cases.
 Long-lasting or painful scalp tenderness should be reported to a doctor.

 As so many conditions are linked to scalp tenderness and sensitivity, the course of treatment for each case can vary greatly.
 Treating the underlying cause of scalp tenderness typically treats the symptoms.

 Some form of medicated cream or ointment is likely to be prescribed to manage irritation, pain, and external symptoms alongside other treatments.
 Medicated washes, shampoos, rinses, and conditioners are also commonly used to help treat scalp tenderness.

-In the United States, Minoxidil and laser devices are available over the counter (OTC).
+In the United States, Minoxidil and laser devices are available over the counter (OTC) or online.
 Finasteride is another treatment approved the U.S. Food and Drug Administration (FDA).
 Studies have shown that it can slow hair loss in 80 percent of cases of hereditary male balding or thinning caused by certain conditions.
 Corticosteroids can also be prescribed for more general cases.

 Patients should read directions fully before starting treatment.

 If an infection does not clear after one treatment cycle, patients should seek further advice.
 The same advice applies to over-the-counter dandruff treatments.
 Pharmacists can help with choosing treatments and address concerns before starting either treatment.

 Steps to take to relieve a tender scalp include: